Nasaka-16/Airline-Data/README.md

 1. **K-Means clustering** shows routes with the highest Spirit presence (Cluster 1, 43% frequency) have the lowest incumbent fares at $163 — $114 cheaper than premium routes where Spirit rarely competes, consistent with Spirit exerting meaningful downward pricing pressure.

-2. **Regression results** show `spirit_fare_lag` is positively associated with incumbent fares, suggesting parallel pricing behavior — when Spirit raises fares, incumbents follow. `HHI` and `carrier_share` are the dominant structural determinants of fare levels.

-3. **GBT feature importance** confirms that market structure variables (`carrier_share`, `HHI`) explain more fare variation than Spirit-specific variables, suggesting that while ULCC competition matters, route concentration remains the primary driver of incumbent pricing.
+2. **GBT feature importance** confirms that market structure variables (`carrier_share`, `HHI`) explain more fare variation than Spirit-specific variables, suggesting that while ULCC competition matters, route concentration remains the primary driver of incumbent pricing.
+Using balanced classes improved the R squared by 7 percentage points.

-4. **Shorthaul routes** show stronger Spirit effects than longhaul, consistent with Spirit's operational focus on short-distance markets.
+3. **Shorthaul routes** show stronger Spirit effects than longhaul, consistent with Spirit's operation and focus only on short-distance markets.

 ---

 ## Limitations

-- Not enough depth on regression parameters due to BTS website availability which affected data collection.
+- Not enough depth on regression parameters to investigate a causal relationship.
+Therefore the regression was left out of the analysis and focus was only on K-Means clustering and GBT models.
+- Furthermore, PySpark LinearRegression could not support clustering of standard errors by route which would make results more robust.
+- Missing quarters (2013 Q4, 2014 Q2/Q3, 2016 Q1) due to BTS website unavailability this week.
+Severely impacted the outcome of the project.
 - DB1B is a 10% ticket sample, not a census of all fares
 - No booking window, seat class, or ancillary fee data available
-- R² of 0.33 reflects the difficulty of predicting fares without ticket-level detail and other exogenous factors that may be affecting prices.
+- R squared of 0.33 reflects the difficulty of predicting fares without ticket-level detail and other exogenous factors that may be affecting prices (for example demand, availability of substitutes and oil prices).
-- PySpark LinearRegression does not support clustering of standard errors which would make results more robust.

 ---